fredrikmagnus/RL-for-Inverted-Pendulum/README.md

 The project is structured into several components:

 1. **Simulation Environment**: A physics-based simulation of the inverted pendulum on a cart, allowing for customizable parameters like mass, length, friction, and gravity.
-2. **RL Algorithms**: Implementations of DQN, REINFORCE, and DDPG algorithms, each with tailored neural network architectures and learning procedures.
+2. **RL Algorithms**: Implementations of DQN, REINFORCE, and DDPG algorithms, each with tailored architectures and learning procedures.
 3. **Visualization Tools**: Functions to animate and visualize the pendulum's behavior during training and testing, aiding in qualitative assessment.
+4. **Input Parameters**: Configurable hyperparameters and settings for the simulation and RL algorithms are structured in a single configuration file.

 ## Results